bastronaut/cellularshortkey/README.md

 # cellularshortkey
 Create a shortkey to connect to your Cellular on windows.
-This will first attempt to disconnect your Wireless LAN connection, then connect to your cellular.
+This will first attempt to disconnect your Wireless LAN connection (if its connected), then connect to your cellular.

 ## Setup:
 The setup requires manually entering your Sim cards Icc Id and Subscriber Id in the profile.XML file and defining your shortkey in the shortcut.